 The investment objective of the actively managed sub-funds is moderate appreciation of assets in the long term by seeking indirectly primarily exposure to corporate bonds.
 Returns may be composed of current income from interest, supplemented by capital gains.
 The invested capital is not protected and no guarantee can be given that the investment objective will be achieved.
-The reference currency of the sub-funds is the EUR (Global Opportunities Access - Corporate Bonds).
+The reference currency of the sub-funds is the EUR (Global Opportunities Access - Corporate Bonds EUR) and USD (Global Opportunities Access - Corporate Bonds).

-The sub-fund does not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
+The sub-funds do not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
 Consideration of sustainability risks are not systematically integrated due to the investment strategy and the nature of the underlying investments.
-Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-fund.
+Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-funds.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities (Taxonomy Regulation Art.
+7).
+These sub-funds comply with Article 6 of SFDR.
+As such they do not consider principal adverse impacts on sustainability factors due to their investment strategy and the nature of the underlying investments (SFDR Art.
+7(2)).